Extinction(s): Critical reception

 The album was met with positive reception, with New Noise Magazine writing “The band presents a vast and engaging metallic sound while at the same time maintaining an important edge that never really lets up.”
 Metal Injection wrote “Metalcore haters will quickly dismiss this album, trotting out the usual lines about creative stagnation and so on.
 Extinction(s) is clearly an album with an agenda, a series of songs intended to fire up live shows rather than break the mold and change the course of history, but turn it up until your ears bleed and you won’t give more than half a fuck.”
+Dan McHugh of Distorted Sound Magazine gave the album a 9/10, stating "Unearth have returned firing in all cylinders with an album built for the stage.
+Previous effort Watchers Of Rule divided opinion but Extinction(s) is a captivating resurgence of everything we have come to love about Unearth with added focus and intensity.
+For a band to release their strongest album 20 years deep into their career is a testament to their drive, devotion and commitment to music.
+They have already inspired an entire generation and with Extinction(s) they have continued to show why they’re still up there with the cream of metalcore."